fegerV/ar/vertex-art-ar/final_test_plan.md

-# Final Testing Plan for Vertex Art AR Application
+# Final Testing Plan for Vertex AR Application

-This document outlines the comprehensive testing plan to validate the functionality of the Vertex Art AR application before going live.
+This document outlines the comprehensive testing plan to validate the functionality of the Vertex AR application before going live.

 ## 1. Pre-Testing Checklist